Top 10 Things to do in Bali

 Uluatu, Tanah Lot, Besakih – those are just the first three temples that come to mind when Bali is mentioned, but there are smaller, less visited temple in every corner of each city.
 Uluatu and Tanah Lot are important water temples, while Besakih is known as the “mother temple” at the base of Mt.
 Agung, and one of the most popular temples on the island.
 Use one of your My Bali vouchers to book a private car and driver to visit their favourite spiritual locations or take your time strolling through those mentioned above.

 Step off the beaten path and spend a day living like the locals.
-Easily organized at the front desk of your hotel, village visits are a cultural eye-opener to traditional, cultural past and present of the Balinese people.
+Easily organised at the front desk of your hotel, village visits are a cultural eye-opener to traditional, cultural past and present of the Balinese people.
 You can learn how to make an offering at a temple, be shown how to prepare a simple local dish, share your food with a villager or weave yourself a coconut leaf hat (which won’t be allowed back into Australia for customs reasons).
 You will feel enriched and peaceful at the end of this extraordinary day.